Resources & Statistics

 The wording of the “maternal health” ground suggests a liberality of access to abortion in early pregnancy.
 A conscience clause enables medical practitioners to elect not to participate in an abortion.

-The pregnant woman must have been resident in South Australia for at least two months before the abortion.
+The pregnant person must have been resident in South Australia for at least two months before the abortion.

 Pregnancy Advisory Centre in Adelaide and prescribed hospitals.
 Pregnancy Advisory Centre provides termination of pregnancy services at no cost.
 No freestanding private clinics.

-As well as stipulating that abortion is no longer a crime for women in Tasmania, the reforms of 2013 include provisions around conscientious objection and access zones.
+As well as stipulating that abortion is legal for women and pregnant people in Tasmania, the legislation includes provisions around conscientious objection and safe access zones.

-Section 6 of the Bill states that medical practitioners with a conscientious objection to abortion are not obliged to participate in termination of pregnancy procedures except in an emergency to save the woman's life or prevent serious physical injury.
+Section 6 of the Bill states that medical practitioners with a conscientious objection to abortion are not obliged to participate in termination of pregnancy procedures except in an emergency to save the pregnant person’s life or prevent serious physical injury.

-Section 9 of the Bill prohibits threatening or harrassing behaviour, protesting, footpath interference, and the recording of persons entering an abortion facility, within 150m of a premises providing abortion, known as 'access zone' legislation.
+Section 9 of the Bill prohibits threatening or harrassing behaviour, protesting, footpath interference, and the recording of persons entering an abortion facility, within 150m of a premises providing abortion, known as safe access zone.

 - Abortion must be performed by a medical practitioner in good faith and with reasonable care and skill.